 - the likelihood that the adult child will finish the course of study;

 - the hardship that will result to the child if they have to abandon the course through lack of means;

-- whether the studies are post grad;
+- whether the studies are post graduate qualifications;

 - whether the adult child has refused reasonable job offers, including from the parent; and

-- The attitude of the adult child towards the parent.
+- the attitude of the adult child towards the parent.

 For how long is adult child maintenance sought?

 Child maintenance is similar in nature to child support in that it may specify a periodic amount (i.e. weekly or fortnightly amount for the period of the child’s study) or a lump sum payment.
 However, unlike child support, the amount payable is not determined by the Child Support Agency.

 It is for the Court to determine the proper amount and the time period for which it should be paid, giving consideration to what is necessary to maintain the child, the child’s age, any education the child is undertaking and/or any special needs of the child.